MichielNoback/vakomschrijvingen_bioinformatica/minor_bioinformatics-01/davur1.md

 - use R Markdown to create reporting documents with embedded R code and output
 - read R documentation and apply these to your work cases
 - know the basic R data types (vectors, lists and data frames), and how to use and manipulate them
-- write basic R syntax using functions and flow control, and combine these elements into a functional, readable script (or Markdown file)
+- write basic R syntax using functions and flow control
 - install and use external R libraries
 - import and export data from and to –sometimes inconsistent- text files
 - perform exploratory data analysis using both textual and graphical output